SignalQuay

 Precise enough for operators.
 Clear enough for executives.

-The work is calm, specific, and built around tradeoffs.
+The work is specific, decision-oriented, and built around tradeoffs senior teams can act on.
 No autonomous sales promises.
 No vague AI wrapper.
 No strategy deck that ignores the week after it is delivered.

-SignalQuay is built to deliver with research, judgment, writing, and operating discipline.
-Automation can support delivery, but it is not the product.
+SignalQuay is built around research, strategic judgment, writing quality, and operating discipline.
+Automation may support delivery, but it is not the product.

 Strategy that becomes work

-Recommendations are paired with account lists, messages, scripts, page edits, experiment plans, and review cadence.
+Every recommendation turns into account lists, messaging, scripts, page edits, experiment plans, and review cadence.

 Senior-buyer language